IbtissamErrachidi/RAG-Bot-ENSAM/README.md

 - **retriever.py** – retrieves the top-k most similar chunks for a query.
 - **rag.py** – builds the Gemini-2.5 conversational chain with memory.
 - **streamlit.py** – Streamlit interface for asking questions and displaying chat history.
 - **update_corpus.py** – manages crawling, chunking, embedding, and replacing corpus.
+- - **crawler.py** – visits ENSAM Casablanca website pages, extracts visible text, replaces PDF/image links with descriptive text, and saves each page as `.txt` files in `infos_txt_new/`.